2022 PANHELLENIC EXECUTIVE COUNcil

 Vice President of Standards

-As Vice President of Panhellenic Standards, Payton oversees all things which encompass the bylaws, judicial processes, risk management, DEI, and scholarship.
-Payton serves as a resource to all 19 chapters in educating them on these matters.
-She has recently been working to update our University’s Panhellenic bylaws and recruitment rules, as well as serving on the Greek Life Office’s Diversity, Equity, and Inclusion Committee.
-Payton says her biggest goal for this term is to make sure that Panhellenic is a more inclusive and well-rounded community than ever before.
+As Vice President of Standards Madeline oversees all things which encompass the bylaws, judicial processes, risk management, mental health, DEI, and scholarship.
+Madeline serves as a resource to all 19 chapters in educating them on these matters and works to better the overall well-being of the Greek community.
+She has recently been working to update our University’s Panhellenic bylaws and recruitment rules.
+Madeline’s goal is to make sure that the needs of all Panhellenic women feel taken care of and they feel safe in their community.
 She is so excited to see what this year brings and to be able to give back to the community that has given me so much!

 Vice President of Public Relations